orina1123/time-aware-ancient-text-translation/README.md

 python build_tokenized_parallel_files.py zh_a-zh_m.dev.csv dev
 python build_tokenized_parallel_files.py zh_a-zh_m.test.csv test
 ```
-The last two columns of `zh_a-zh_m.{train,dev,test}.csv`, `sent_src` and `sent_tgt`, should contain the ancient Chinese setences and the corresponding modern Chinese translations repectively.
+In `zh_a-zh_m.{train,dev,test}.csv`, the last two columns `sent_src` and `sent_tgt` should contain the ancient Chinese setences and the corresponding modern Chinese translations repectively.
 The above commands will produce the following files that can be taken by `fairseq-preprocess` as input:
 ```
 train.zh_a
 train.zh_m